Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Which amenities increase rent the most in San Miguel de Allende?

-The five amenities that increase rent most in San Miguel de Allende are walkability to Centro, reliable high-speed internet, a terrace or rooftop with views, secure parking, and included utilities.
+The five amenities that increase rent the most in San Miguel de Allende are walkability to Centro, a terrace or rooftop, views, secure parking and a high-quality furnished design package.

 In our property pack covering the real estate market in San Miguel de Allende, we cover what are the best investments a landlord can make.